saveourtool/cosv4k/docs/README.md

 * `ecosystem` The ecosystem identifies the overall library ecosystem
 * `name`  The name field is a string identifying the library within its ecosystem.
 * **optional** `purl` The purl field is a string following the Package URL specification that identifies the package..

+#### affected[].severity field

+The severity field is an optional element defined here.
+This severity field applies to a specific package, in cases where affected packages have differing severities for the same vulnerability.
+If any package level severity fields are set, the top level severity must not be set.

+#### affected[].versions field

+The affected object’s versions field is a JSON array of strings.
+Each string is a single affected version in whatever version syntax is used by the given package ecosystem.

+#### affected[].ranges[] field

+The affected object’s ranges field is a JSON array of objects describing the affected ranges of versions.

+#### affected[].ranges[].type field

+In the `ranges` field, the type field is required.
+It specifies the type of version range being recorded and defines the interpretation of the events object’s introduced, fixed, and any type-specific fields.

+#### affected[].ranges[].events fields

+The `ranges` object’s `events` field is a JSON array of objects.
+Each object describes a single version that either:

+* Introduces a vulnerability: {"introduced": "string"}
+* Fixes a vulnerability: {"fixed": "string"}
+* Describes the last known affected version: {"last_affected": "string"}
+* Sets an uper limit on the range being described: {"limit": "string"}

+#### affected[].ranges[].repo field

+The `ranges` object’s `repo` field is the URL of the package’s code repository.
+The value should be in a format that’s directly usable as an argument for the version control system’s clone command (e.g. git clone).

+#### affected[].ranges[].database_specific field

+The `ranges` object’s `database_specific` field is a JSON object holding additional information about the range from which the record was obtained.

+#### affected[].ecosystem_specific field

+The `affected` object’s `ecosystem_specific` field is a JSON object holding additional information about the vulnerability as defined by the ecosystem for which the record applies.
+The meaning of the values within the object is entirely defined by the ecosystem and beyond the scope of this document.